B-Interactive/cloudflare-stream-wordpress/README.md

 - Added admin setting for signed URL/token duration (default is otherwise 1 hour).
 - Added admin toggle for whether or not to use signed URLs/tokens.
 - Can select Cloudflare media domain, including new account specific sub-domain.
+- Can set poster/thumbnail location globally, and per-video.
+- Can specify a poster/thumbnail URL per-video.

 ## To-Do